 - Review school records, medical and psychiatric records, legal records, and records from the home, like activities calendars, personal journals, photographs, home videos, or sound recordings;

 - Make assessments regarding the parents’ capacity for parenting, the psychological and developmental needs of the child or children, the desires of the child or children, when appropriate, and the ability of each parent to meet those needs and desires.

 The custody evaluator will not place too much weight on any single source of information.
 Instead, a good evaluator will wait patiently until he or she collects sufficient evidence from multiple sources before coming to any conclusions.
-Remember, an evaluator’s goal is to make recommendations which are in the best interests of the child or children involved.
+Remember, an evaluator’s goal is to make recommendations that are in the best interests of the child or children involved.
 Similar to GALs, custody evaluators must reduce their findings to a report that explains the evidence relied upon by the evaluator and the reasoning behind their decisions.
 Once completed, the evaluator must submit this report to the court.
 If a GAL has also been appointed to the case, the GAL and custody evaluator will likely communicate with each other in order to coordinate efforts and share information.

 After the case evaluation is completed, either parent may challenge the validity of the evaluator’s report in court if that parent considers the evidence or the reasoning relied upon by the evaluator to be inadequate.
 Ultimately, it is up to the judge to decide whether the evaluator’s opinions are of sufficient value and weight to be considered in awarding custody and visitation.